 Late January 2020

 Dr. John Lednicky, a research professor of environmental and global health, offers expertise to the news media and public seeking answers about the novel coronavirus.
 After the genetic code for the virus is posted, Dr. Lednicky finds it is a good match for a coronavirus test he developed four years before.
-The test is later used by members of the department of environmental and global health to test thousands of people in Gainesville and central Florida.
+The test is later used by the department of environmental and global health to test thousands of people in Gainesville and central Florida.

 March 1, 2020